 Bjork, the Icelandic singer, songwriter, and producer, is known for her unique musical style, eccentric fashion choices, and highly creative approach to both music and performance.
 Over the years, fans and media have speculated about her neurodiversity, with some wondering if Bjork is autistic.

-For parents, family members, ABA therapists, educators, and school personnel in Georgia, Tennessee, and Virginia, the idea of public figures being neurodiverse can provide important insights into the experiences of individuals with Autism Spectrum Disorder (ASD).
-This article will explore the question of whether Bjork is autistic, examine the speculation surrounding her behavior, and discuss the broader context of neurodiversity and how it relates to the autism community.
+For parents, family members, ABA therapists, educators, and school personnel, the idea of public figures being neurodiverse can provide important and humanizing insights into the experiences of individuals with Autism Spectrum Disorder (ASD).
+This article explores the question of whether Bjork is autistic, examines the speculation surrounding her behavior, and discusses the broader context of neurodiversity — and what it means for the autism community.

 Who is Bjork?